Negotiations stall between D.C. teachers union and the city over school reopening plans.

 School officials said they are optimistic that they will strike a deal and will continue to negotiate.
 The union also said it would continue to negotiate.

-An accord would have been a notable step for the city and union, who have disagreed bitterly and often publicly on the details and process of returning students to classrooms since schools closed in March.
+An accord would have been a notable step for the city and the union, which have disagreed bitterly and often publicly on the details and process of returning students to classrooms since schools closed in March.

 The plan focused on building safety and left many key and contentious questions unanswered, including what job security teachers will have or what the city would do if a large swath of the workforce does not want to return to physical classrooms.
 The disputes Thursday that stalled the agreement were largely about who is included in the process to verify that each building has met the agreed-upon safety criteria.
 Washington Teachers’ Union President Elizabeth Davis wrote in a statement Thursday that the union is still negotiating a few safety protocols.